Vector Databases: What They Are and How They Power AI

 • Adds vector search to PostgreSQL.

-• Works for smaller-scale applications but not optimized for massive datasets.
+• Works for smaller-scale applications but not optimised for massive datasets.

 • Integrates vector search into MongoDB’s document model.